Economic and Budget Outlook, Fall 2018

 [26] Since the loss of cap and trade revenue is only partially offset by lower spending, the cancellation of the cap and trade program is expected to result in a net increase to the deficit.
 See the FAO’s cap and trade report for more details.

 [27] The 2018 Budget tax changes included the elimination of the personal income tax (PIT) Surtax, associated adjustments to PIT brackets and rates, and changes to the application of the small business limit and the Employer Health Tax exemption.
-See page 154-155 of the 2018 Ontario Economic Outlook and Fiscal Review
+See page 154-155 of the 2018 Ontario Economic Outlook and Fiscal Review.

 [28] The tax changes will lower the taxes of both corporations and unincorporated businesses.
 For a description of the federal governments tax changes, see Canada’s 2018 Fall Economic Statement, page 54.